rhliang/GVRDGrunt/README.md

 Installation
 ------------

+First, you must set up a Discord bot through the developer portal.
+These instructions seem to often change, so we won't recapitulate any of them here; see the "Applications" tab in the developer portal when you're logged in to create a new app (bot).

+The bot must have "Message content intent" enabled in order for commands to work with the usual "." prefix.
+(Without this, commands seem to work if you mention the bot, but without it, the bot cannot access the contents of messages sent by other users at all.)

 * Install Python 3.6 or later
     * On OS X, you may need to do the following https://github.com/Rapptz/discord.py/issues/423#issuecomment-272093801
 * Set up a Virtualenv if you're using this in production